zackosowski/CSVault/Assignments/PB & J.md

 	* 1x unmarked 12oz mason jar with plaid patterned lid, home made jelly inside, lid tight
 * The robot has no allergies
 * The robot is not allowed to leave the table for any reason, even if there is a fire
-* The robot's hands each only have three fingers
 * A peanut butter and jelly sandwich is defined as combining two pieces of bread each covered on one side with peanut butter and jelly respectively.
-* The sandwich must be cut in half at the end, the orientation of the cut is up to you
+* The sandwich must be cut in half when finished, the orientation of the cut is up to you

 ---
 #### Requirements